elbaih101/appium-Guide-and-POC/appium-inspector.md

   "appium:platformVersion": "15",  // Update this with your emulator version
-  "appium:automationName": "uiautomator2",   //name of the automation driver "appium:deviceName": "emulator-5554",     //name of the device from adb devices "appium:app": "$PATH to the application"   // path to application or package name }
+  "appium:automationName": "uiautomator2",   //name of the automation driver "appium:deviceName": "emulator-5554",     //name of the device from adb devices "appium:app": "$PATH to the application"   // path to application or package name this is optional for debugging may not include it
+}
 ```
 for the `app` capability if the apk is not present on the machiene you could get the oppened app package and activity instead